Scaling up to the cloud: Cloud technology use and growth rates in small and large firms: Methods

 \textbf{Control variables.} The vector of variables $\text{X}_{i,t-5}$ includes a comprehensive set of time-varying firm characteristics.
 The logarithm of age, sales, physical capital, and intangible capital; the share of hours worked in ICT and R\&D occupations; the logarithm of the average hourly wage of managers; dummies for export and multi establishment status; and fixed effects for 2-digit industries, regions, and years.
 The ICT and R\&D shares serve as a proxy for the intensity of digitalisation and innovation within the firm and, in our regression setting, clean the relationship between cloud and performance from the correlation between cloud and other performance-enhancing innovations and digital technologies.
 The average hourly wage of managers is an approximate measure of the quality of managers in the firm.

 The inclusion of firms' sales among the control variables mitigates a key source of bias.
 Larger firms are more likely to innovate and adopt digital technologies, including cloud.
 Therefore, controlling for sales reduces the potential confounding effects of other digital technologies and innovations adopted by larger firms.
 Firm age is also included as a control to account for new managerial and ICT capabilities potentially affecting both cloud use and performance \citep{bloomcloud2018}.
-Since younger firms may be more likely to adopt emerging technologies like AI \citep{calvinoaifra}, controlling for age helps reduce bias from omitted variables while also cleaning the size-cloud interaction.
+Since younger firms may be more likely to adopt emerging technologies like AI \citep{Calvino2026respol}, controlling for age helps reduce bias from omitted variables while also cleaning the size-cloud interaction.

 Controlling for firm capital further addresses endogeneity issues.
-Intangible capital, for instance, includes the firm-level value of complementary digital technologies, such as proprietary data and software, and factors which may impact firm growth rates, as it is also includes the value of assets such as patents, and trademarks \citep{corrado2021}.
-Physical capital affects the feasibility of cloud adoption, as firms with lighter capital structures may find cloud technologies more advantageous.
+Intangible capital, for instance, includes the firm-level value of complementary digital technologies, such as proprietary data and software, and factors which may impact firm growth rates, as it also includes the value of assets such as patents and trademarks \citep{corrado2021}.
+Physical capital affects the feasibility of cloud use, as firms with lighter capital structures may find cloud technologies more advantageous.
 Export and multi establishment dummies are included to control for firms’ access to multiple markets, addressing the self-selection of firms with higher growth potential and growth strategies prioritising growth into cloud usage.
-Finally, we include fixed effects for 2-digit NACE industries, regions, and years to capture average characteristics specific to industries, geographic locations, and time periods.
+Finally, we include fixed effects for 2-digit NACE industries, regions, and years.